kcartlidge/ruthless/README.md

 - `siteblurb` - the text to show below the title
 - `sitefooter` - the text to show in the footer area
 - `sitekeywords` - the HTML metatag keywords
+- `randomver` - random string which changes per build

+The use of `randomver` can be seen in the default theme template where it is appended to various links in the `head` section to avoid browsers showing a previously cached version after a new deploy.

 #### Settings data from the `ini` file